Mesothelioma & Asbestos Exposure

 According to internal documents dating back decades, the manufacturers and distributors of asbestos-containing products have known about the dangers of the products they sold, installed, and removed from various work sites throughout the country.
 Hundreds of thousands of lawsuits have been filed against those companies responsible for making, selling, and installing products containing asbestos.
 The theories of liability in asbestos cases include negligence, strict liability, design defect, failure to warn, and breach of warranty.

 In 1973, a U.S. Court of Appeals decision in Borel v.
-Fibreboard Corporation set the stage for successful asbestos litigation holding asbestos product manufacturers strictly liable for asbestos-related diseases.
+Fibreboard Corporation set the stage for successful asbestos litigation, holding asbestos product manufacturers strictly liable for asbestos-related diseases.
 This gave rise to a wave of litigation allowing those harmed by exposure to asbestos to recover damages from asbestos manufacturers who failed to give adequate warnings about the dangers of using their products.

 The next major case in asbestos litigation was W.R.
 Grace & Co. v.
-Waters, which upheld a punitive damages award to a manufacturer of asbestos products that had already been assessed numerous punitive damage decisions related to asbestos litigation.
+Waters, which upheld a punitive damages award against a manufacturer of asbestos products that had already been assessed numerous punitive damage decisions related to asbestos litigation.
 By doing so, the court refused to shield asbestos products manufacturers liable for asbestos-related diseases from paying multiple punitive damages awards.

 Finally, in a landmark case, Bell v.
 Dresser Industries, Inc., five employees of an asbestos products manufacturer sued their employer and its asbestos supplier for damages.
 Two of the plaintiffs died of asbestos-related causes prior to the jury verdict, which awarded the plaintiffs $130 million in total damages.